Aleksandr Matsegora

-Aleksandr Ivanoich Matsegora (Александр Иванович Мацегора; born 21 November 1955) is a Soviet and Russian diplomat who serves as Ambassador of Russia to North Korea since 2014.
+Aleksandr Ivanovich Matsegora (Александр Иванович Мацегора; 21 November 1955 – 6 December 2025) was a Soviet and Russian diplomat who served as Ambassador of Russia to North Korea from 2014 until his death in 2025.

-Biography
+Life and career

+Matsegora was born in 1955, in Odessa, Ukrainian SSR and the USSR.

-In 1978 he graduated from the Faculty of International Economic Relations of the Moscow State Institute of International Relations (MGIMO) of the Soviet Ministry of Foreign Affairs.
-Has been in diplomatic service since 1999.
-From 2005 to 2006 he served as head of department in the First Department of Asia of the Russian Ministry of Foreign Affairs.
-From 2006 to 2011 he served as Minister-Counselor of the Embassy of Russia in the DPRK.
-From 2011 to 2014 he served as deputy director of the First Department of Asia of the Russian Ministry of Foreign Affairs.
+In 1978, he graduated from the Faculty of International Economic Relations of the Moscow State Institute of International Relations (MGIMO) of the Soviet Ministry of Foreign Affairs.
+He was in diplomatic service from 1999 onwards.
+From 2005 to 2006, he served as head of department in the First Department of Asia of the Russian Ministry of Foreign Affairs.
+From 2006 to 2011, he served as Minister-Counselor of the Embassy of Russia in the DPRK.
+From 2011 to 2014, he served as deputy director of the First Department of Asia of the Russian Ministry of Foreign Affairs.

-Since December 26, 2014 he serves as Extraordinary and Plenipotentiary Ambassador of the Russian Federation to North Korea.
-He presented his credentials on March 9, 2015 In December 2024 he hosted a reception to mark the signature of the North Korean–Russian Treaty on Comprehensive Strategic Partnership.
-He speaks Korean and English.
+From 26 December 2014 until his death, he served as Extraordinary and Plenipotentiary Ambassador of the Russian Federation to North Korea.
+He presented his credentials on 9 March 2015.
+In December 2024, he hosted a reception to mark the signing of the North Korean–Russian Treaty on Comprehensive Strategic Partnership.
+He spoke Russian, Korean and English.

+Matsegora died in the North Korean capital Pyongyang on 6 December 2025, at the age of 70, having made his last public appearance on 2 December.
+A close link to North Korean leader Kim Jong Un, his death was characterised as sudden, and his cause of death was undisclosed by the Ministry of Foreign Affairs.